Available on the Free plan

 Click Save.

-Step 4: Verifying the records in Judge.me
+Step 4: Verify the records in Judge.me

 DNS record changes can take a few minutes to 48 hours to propagate.